Rhoads Opera House fire: Investigation and legal action

 Monroe was subpoenaed to appear before the inquest after the fire, but refused to appear.
 She was accused of employing an inadequately trained young man to operate the stereopticon, but the inquest's jury found her innocent.
 Private lawsuits were brought against Monroe by the families of several victims.
 The result of these lawsuits is unclear from surviving records.
-Monroe's sister, Della Earhart Mayers, was killed in the fire and is buried in Boyertown's Fairview Cemetery.
+Monroe's sister, Della Earhart Mayers, was killed in the fire.

 Aftermath

 According to the Pennsylvania Department of Labor and Industry, Philadelphians contributed relief funds of $18,000.
 Three morgues were set up and approximately fifteen thousand people attended funerals on a single day.
 One hundred and five new graves were dug in Boyertown's Fairview Cemetery.

 Just over $22,000 was received in response to an appeal for contributions toward burial of the dead.

 The incident spurred the Pennsylvania legislature into passing new legislative standards for doors, landings, lighting, curtains, fire extinguishers, aisles, and marked exits.
 All doors were required to open outward and remain unlocked.
 Governor Edwin Stuart signed Pennsylvania's first fire law on May 3, 1909.

 The building of apartments and stores has now been built on the former opera house's site with a plaque commemorating the tragedy.